LogtalkDotOrg/logtalk3/tools/diagrams/NOTES.md

 		:- include('code.pl').
 	:- end_object.

-Save the object to a e.g. `code.lgt` file in the same directory as the Prolog file and then load it and create the diagram:
+Save the object to an e.g. `code.lgt` file in the same directory as the Prolog file and then load it and create the diagram:

 	?- logtalk_load(code), xref_diagram::entity(code).